 My talk, Benign Neglect No More: How Document Security Affects Access to Memory, was a chance to talk about three central ideas.
 The first is document security and how there are several layers of what might be considered to be document security.
 The second is the concept of access and the considerations of access to what and by whom.
 The third is the concept of memory as information that is stored in digital files and also as the memory of the existence of digital files, storage areas, passwords, etc.

-Watch the video of the presentation here [MIT TechTV]:
+Watch the video of the presentation here [WayBack Machine version from MIT TechTV]:

 Kari R. Smith “Benign Neglect No More: How Document Security Affects Access to Memory”.
 2014 Preservation Week.
 MIT Libraries.